klemens-st/ansible-role-dovecotsasl/README.md

 ```yaml
 dovecotsasl_postfix_config_enabled: true
 ```
 Whether to actually enable SASL authentication by configuring Postfix to use Dovecot.
 If set to `false` you need to manage the Postfix configuration yourself.
+If `true`, make sure subsequent roles/tasks/etc. do not overwrite `main.cf`.
+If they do, the configuration managed by this role will be lost.
 ```yaml
 dovecotsasl_service_state: started
 dovecotsasl_service_enabled: true